Alanimdeo/scrcpy-rtmp/README.md

+# Note specific to scrcpy-rtmp

+There is no prebuilt release for this fork.
+[You will need to build it yourself.](doc/build.md) The instructions are the same as the original scrcpy, but you will need to clone this repository instead of the original one.

 **This GitHub repo (<https://github.com/Genymobile/scrcpy>) is the only official source for the project.
 Do not download releases from random websites, even if their name contains `scrcpy`.**